-Students in grades K2 through 5th grade must be in their classroom by 8:15 am to be considered on time.
+Students in grades K2 through 5th grade are expected to be in their classroom by 8:15 am in order to be considered on time.
 Students who are not in their classroom by 8:15 am are considered tardy.
 Tardiness will be monitored by the administration.
-If a student arrives at school after 8:15 am, he/she must obtain an admission slip from the school office before being admitted to the classroom.
+If a student arrives at school after 8:15 am, including Chapel, he/she must obtain an admission slip from the school office before being admitted to the classroom.